Mohsan57/Mohsan57/README.md

 ### 2. Website Development (www.dealbnao.com)

 Collaborated with a friend to develop the client website 'www.dealbnao.com' using WordPress.
-Customized the backend of the theme and classified listing plugin to meet specific requirements.
+Customized the backend of the theme and classified the listing plugin to meet specific requirements.
 Implemented user account customization for 'customer', 'agent', and 'company' roles.
 Created a targeted listing feature for agents and companies, improving credibility and quality.
 Resulted in a fully functional and tailored website for real estate transactions.

 ## Education